8BitDream/amiitool/README.md

 - Encryption "modified.bin" to "signed.bin":
    > amiitool -e -k retail.bin -i "modified.bin" -o "signed.bin"

 *amiitool uses, but is not affiliated with or endorsed by, mbedtls (https://github.com/Mbed-TLS/mbedtls)*

-*amiitool is not affiliated, associated, authorized, endorsed by, or in any way connected with Nintendo. amiibo is a registered trademark of Nintendo.
-No official resources are included in this project.
-Files created with this project are not intended for sale or distribution.
-This project is for educational and archival purposes only.*
+*amiitool is not affiliated, authorized, sponsored, endorsed, or in any way connected with Nintendo Co., Ltd or its subsidiaries. amiibo is a registered trademark of Nintendo of America Inc. No licensed resources are owned.
+Files created with or resulting from amiitool are not intended for sale or distribution. amiitool is for educational and archival purposes only.*